The Yes Album (1971)

 1. Yours is No Disgrace 2.
 The Clap 3.
 Starship Trooper 4.
 I've Seen All Good People 5.
 A Venture 6.
 Perpetual Change

-Not to be confused with the band’s first album, which was simply tilted Yes.
+Not to be confused with the band’s first album, which was simply titled Yes.
 The name of this particular record is the only thing plain or unadventurous.
-They’ve officially found their groove.
-Of course, if 8-9 minute prog rock epics aren’t your thing – read no further.
-For those that appreciate, even somewhat, the particular style, this thing can serve as a blueprint for what one should follow.
+By album three, The Yes Album, the band had found its groove—and then some.
+Of course, if sprawling 8-9 minute prog rock compositions aren’t your thing, best to exit stage left now.
+But for those who appreciate the form, this album is a masterclass—almost a blueprint—for how to do it right.

 Go to the Next Review